TechnicallyDeclined/Python---Event-log-processor/README.md

         ```powershell
         .\Get-ADLogs.ps1
         ```
-    * The script will gather logs from the local and remote domain controllers and save them to `C:\ProIT\adlogs.csv`. **Note:** You might need to adjust the output path if you prefer a different location.
+    * The script will gather logs from the local and remote domain controllers and save them to `file path you save csv to`. **Note:** You might need to adjust the output path if you prefer a different location.

 4.  **Run the Python Script:**
     * Open a Command Prompt or PowerShell window.